flutter/flutter/specs/gestures.md

   //  - finished=true when the primary pointer goes up
 }

-class HorizontalScrollGesture : ScrollGesture { }
+class HorizontalScrollGesture extends ScrollGesture {
-  // a ScrollGesture giving x-axis scrolling
+  // a ScrollGesture giving x-axis scrolling HorizontalScrollGesture = ScrollGesture;
+}

-class VerticalScrollGesture : ScrollGesture { }
+class VerticalScrollGesture extends ScrollGesture {
-  // a ScrollGesture giving y-axis scrolling
+  // a ScrollGesture giving y-axis scrolling VerticalScrollGesture = ScrollGesture;
+}

-class PanGesture : Gesture {
+class PanGesture extends Gesture {
+  PanGesture = Gesture;
   // similar to ScrollGesture, but with two axes
   // pan-start, pan, pan-end
   // events have inertia (boolean), dx (float), dy (float) }

-abstract class ZoomGesture : Gesture {
+abstract class ZoomGesture extends Gesture {
+  ZoomGesture = Gesture;

-  GestureState processEvent(EventTarget target, Event event);
+  GestureState processEvent(PointerEvent event);
   // zoom-start: sent when we could start zooming (e.g. for pinch-zoom, when two fingers hit the glass) (prechoose)
   // zoom-end: sent when cancel()ed after zoom-start, or when the fingers are lifted (prechoose)
   // zoom, with a 'scale' attribute, whose value is a multiple of the scale factor at zoom-start
   // e.g. if the user zooms to 2x, you'd get a bunch of 'zoom' events like scale=1.0, scale=1.17, ... scale=1.91, scale=2.0
 }

-class PinchZoomGesture : ZoomGesture {
+class PinchZoomGesture extends ZoomGesture {
+  PinchZoomGesture = ZoomGesture;
   // a ZoomGesture for two-finger-pinch gesture
   // zoom is prechoose
 }

-class DoubleTapZoomGesture : ZoomGesture {
+class DoubleTapZoomGesture extends ZoomGesture {
+  DoubleTapZoomGesture = ZoomGesture;
   // a ZoomGesture for the double-tap-slide gesture
   // when the slide starts, forceChoose
 }

-class PanAndZoomGesture : Gesture {
+class PanAndZoomGesture extends Gesture {
+  PanAndZoomGesture = Gesture;

-  GestureState processEvent(EventTarget target, Event event);
+  GestureState processEvent(PointerEvent event);
   // manipulate-start (prechoose)
   // manipulate: (prechoose)
   //    panX, panY: pixels